Hi! Wishing Every One a Happy Ugaadi/ Gudi Padwa.

 I ensured to pick those beans and after reaching home, meticulously separated the fresh seeds from the bean pods.
 I made a dry curry with the bean pods and decided to make huli/sambhar with the seeds.
 I had a feeling that the seeds are perfect for making the Sāmbhar and will absorb the flavours.

 My instinct was correct as the kid declared it the best Sāmbhar ever made and S savoured it as much.
 The addition of shallots was like ‘sone pe suhaga’.
 It very much enhanced the flavour of the sambhar.
-If you like trying various versions of Sāmbhar then this Sāmbhar is my personal recommendationThumbs up.
+If you like trying various versions of Sāmbhar then this Sāmbhar is my personal recommendation.

 Red Broad Beans and Shallots Sāmbhar